soundpress/RulesOfNYC/docs/c11/index.rst

 Deferral of review or defer review.
 "Deferral of review" or "defer review" means that the application shall receive Tax Commission review in the year following its filing, provided there is a valid proceeding for judicial review of the assessment pending.

 Discontinuance of review or discontinue review.
-"Discontinuance of review" or "discontinue review" means the discontinuance of review of an application because of a procedural defect without reaching the merits of the claims presented, as provided in § 4-03 of chapter four of this title.
+"Discontinuance of review" or "discontinue review" means the discontinuance of review of an application because of a procedural defect without reaching the merits of the claims presented, as provided in 21 RCNY § 4-03.

 Emergency.
 "Emergency" means an unforeseeable event that prevents an applicant or representative from appearing at a hearing on an application, such as an illness of the representative, the self-represented applicant or a family member for whose care such representative or applicant is responsible, or the death of a representative's or applicant's family member.

 Form.
 "Form" means a form published by the Tax Commission.

 Group representative.
-"Group representative" means, except as otherwise provided in § 2-05 of chapter two of this title, a person or firm who is designated as the representative on three or more applications and is assigned a group number by the Tax Commission.
+"Group representative" means, except as otherwise provided in 21 RCNY § 2-05, a person or firm who is designated as the representative on three or more applications and is assigned a group number by the Tax Commission.

 Hearing officer.
 "Hearing officer" means a person whom the President designates to review and determine applications.